Candlestick telephone

 The candlestick telephone (or pole telephone) is a style of telephone that was common from the late 1890s to the 1940s.
-A candlestick telephone is also often referred to as a desk stand, an upright, or a stick phone.
-Candlestick telephones featured a mouth piece (transmitter) mounted at the top of the stand, and a receiver (ear phone) that was held by the user to the ear during a call.
+A candlestick telephone is also often referred to as a desk stand, an upright, a stick phone or in British English a pillar or pedestal telephone.
+Candlestick telephones featured a mouthpiece (transmitter) mounted at the top of the stand, and a receiver (earphone) that was held by the user to the ear during a call.
 When the telephone was not in use, the receiver rested in the fork of the switch hook protruding to the side of the stand, thereby disconnecting the audio circuit from the telephone network.